kinten108101/oglsl/README.md

     end
 end
 ```
-which translates to (assuming we provide an interpreter implementation):
+which can be translated to (assuming we provide an interpreter implementation)
 ```glsl
 #version 330 core
 layout(location = 0) in vec3 pos;